-Table 41 illustrates the residential capacity that is being counted toward the RHNA.
+Table 39 illustrates the residential capacity that is being counted toward the RHNA.
 The City has adequate sites at all income levels.
 Appendix B and Appendix C provide the list and maps of the sites that accommodate the RHNA capacity.
-The inventory includes a total lower-income capacity of 2,234 units.
-ADU numbers are being conservatively estimated to match SCAG's data, but the City's experience still indicates that upwards of 95% of ADUs will be affordable, further reducing the likelihood of getting a shortfall for the lower-income categories.
-The inventory accommodates 847 moderate units, 104 units above what is required to achieve a 15 percent buffer.
-The inventory also supports 1,449 above-moderate units, exceeding the RHNA requirement of 1,336 units.
-The 104 excess moderate units can provide a buffer for any net loss of units with above-moderate capacity.
+The inventory includes a total lower-income capacity of 2,237 units, exceeding the 2,223 necessary to achieve a 15 percent buffer.
+The inventory accommodates 842 moderate units, 91 units above what is required to achieve a 15 percent buffer.
+The inventory also supports 1,451 above-moderate units, exceeding the RHNA requirement of 1,336 units.
+The 91 excess moderate units can provide a buffer for any net loss of units with above-moderate capacity.